bfrenchy/bfrenchy/README.md

-- 👋 Hi, I’m Ben French
+- 👋 Hi, I’m Ben
-- 👀 I’m interested in data analysis, research, and development
+- 👀 I’m interested in data analysis and development
 - 🌱 I’m currently learning Python and SQL
 - 📫 How to reach me: ben@benfrench.co or linkedin.com/in/bencfrench
-- I work as a market researcher for Ampere Analysis, and previously worked in business lending
-- I have an an MBA from Pepperdine University and a BA in Economics and Accounting from UC Santa Barbara

 <!---
 bfrenchy/bfrenchy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.